 Ice cream is a tasty way to cool off from the inside out during the hot summer weather.
 You may have childhood memories of taking a turn cranking an ice cream churn on the front porch or picnic table during summer celebrations or family get-togethers.
 However, ice cream making doesn’t have to be laborious or limited to annual events.

 The next time your family screams for ice cream, reach for your kitchen blender and give this delightful vanilla and cherry recipe a try.
-With dairy allergies and sensitivities on the rise I use nondairy milk instead of cream because it is easier to digest.
-So this isn’t a traditional ice cream recipe or method of making.
-There might not be any cream or eggs in this recipe, but your taste buds should find a bowl of this soft serve creamy treat ever so sweet.
+This recipe uses non-dairy milk for those with dairy allergies and sensitivities.
+So this isn’t a traditional ice cream recipe or method of making, but your taste buds will find a bowl of this soft-serve creamy treat ever so sweet.

 Fresh cherries are in season.
 Hooray!
 Whip out your blender and give this cool, sweet treat a try.